Conveyancing - Finding a home - First time buyer

 What is different about new build conveyancing?

-Unlike purchasing an older property, a new build property may not have been built, or in the process of being built, when the you purchase it.
+Unlike purchasing an older property, a new build property may not have been built, or in the process of being built, when you purchase it.

 It is usual to have only four weeks to exchange contracts after reserving the property.